Categories

 The current international financial system is connected through SWIFT or Society for Worldwide Interbank Financial Telecommunication.
 There are approximately 11,000 financial institutions worldwide that are members of SWIFT, which facilitates financial messages such as fund transfer instructions.
 This system is also behind most international payment and fund transfer transactions.

-For years, SWIFT has been considered an inefficient payment system, especially because it requires many layers of transactions before payment reaches its final destination.
+For years, SWIFT has been considered an inefficient payment system because it requires multiple layers of transactions.
 However, blockchain technology has emerged as a solution to this inefficiency, offering a faster and more cost-effective way to do cross-border payments and fund transfers.

 Ripple, a distributed ledger technology, has the potential to revolutionize traditional financial procedures by providing a more efficient, faster, and affordable payment network.